Verified July 2026 · Cited to primary sources

 What is the best peptide for sleep?

-Honestly, sleep is the weakest-evidence peptide category.
+Sleep is the weakest-evidence peptide category.
 No peptide here has strong human sleep-efficacy data.
 Epitalon (Grade D) rests on small Russian studies, and DSIP (the so-called "sleep peptide") is on the July 2026 PCAC docket with thin evidence.
 Sermorelin (Grade B) is better-evidenced overall but is a GH-axis peptide, not a dedicated sleep aid.

 Does DSIP (delta sleep-inducing peptide) work?